ejp-rd-vp/query-builder-catalogue-directory/README.md

-# EJP - Central query portal and central catalogue directory
+# EJP-RD - Central query portal and Central catalogue directory

-A draft of the EJP-RD - 'central query portal' and 'catalogue directory' components.
+A draft of the EJP-RD - 'Central query portal' and 'Central catalogue directory' components.

 ## Requirements